Proper Bass Trap Placement with Audimute

 It may seem like every part of a studio needs bass traps – and that’s because it does.
 Without bass control, everything your recording picks up will be distorted.
 Bass trap placement in the corners and on open wall space prevents the mic from hearing each bass bump from its beginning to natural end.

 In terms of design, the only difference between standard acoustic panels and bass traps is the thickness of the sound absorbing core.
-Audimute acoustic image and art panels come in both treatment styles – with 2 inch thick acoustic panel and 4 inch thick bass trap options.
+Audimute Acoustic Panels come in both treatment styles – with 1.5" and 2" thick acoustic panel and 4" thick bass trap options.
 The 4 inch thick core of the bass traps locks low frequency sounds in tighter than the 2 inch thick panels designed for high frequencies.
-Our panel core is made from our signature eco-C-tex™ blend of recycled cotton and cellulose fibers.
+Our panel core is made from our signature eco-C-tex® blend of recycled cotton and cellulose fibers.
 This blend is not only the greenest sound absorber on today’s market, but also the safest alternative to competitor’s fiberglass fillers.